martin-nc/martin-cook-design/src/advice/dont-skip-strategy.md

 1. What do you want the site to do for you?
 2. Who are the users and what do they want?
 3. What is unique about your site?
-4. What content and features would give you what you want and the users what they want, and provide a unique experience?
+4. What content and features would give you what you want, the users what they want, and provide a unique experience?

 ## 1. What do you want the site to do for you?